self-respect begins when the excuses end

 Each one dives into a specific theme from the book, like people-pleasing, setting boundaries, insecurity, and healthy communication.
 They’re designed as practical reflection tools you can use in real life.

 I’m creating them slowly and intentionally, one theme at a time.
-The first journal is finished, and focuses on people-pleasing and learning to say no without guilt.
+The first journal focuses on people-pleasing and learning to say no without guilt.

 You can explore the collection on the Growth Tools page, and come back to visit as new journals are added.